 How Does Cotton Regulate my Temperature?

 Cotton is a natural fabric that allows your skin to breathe and doesn’t trap heat under the covers.
-It is more breathable than oil-based synthetic fabrics and is designed to keep you cool and dry throughout the night, drawing moisture away from your skin and onto the fabric.
+More breathable than oil-based synthetic fabrics, it is designed to keep you cool and dry throughout the night, drawing moisture away from your skin and onto the fabric.

 Cotton Thread Count Explained

-The thread count in cotton refers to how many threads are woven into one square inch of fabric.
+The thread count of cotton refers to how many threads are woven into one square inch of fabric.

 Resistant to Pilling

 There’s nothing worse than finding your favourite duvet cover has started to pill.
 Pills are balls of tangled fibres that pop up on material when the fabric rubs against another material.
-It is irreversible and cannot be removed.
-It mainly affects nylon and polyester blends, but cotton does not pill, instead shedding any pills when washed.
+It mainly affects nylon and polyester blends, but cotton does not pill, instead shedding any pills when washed2.

 How is Cotton Hypoallergenic?

 100% pure cotton, unique cotton blends and organic cotton is hypoallergenic.
-It is just as effective as other materials and can be a cheaper alternative.
-Irritating synthetic pesticides or chemicals are not used in the growth or production of organic cotton so it is ideal in reducing the risks of allergies and asthma.
+It is just as effective as other materials and can be a cheaper alternative3.
+Irritating synthetic pesticides or chemicals are not used in the growth or production of organic cotton so it is ideal in reducing the risks of allergies and asthma4.

 How is Cotton Biodegradable?

 Cotton is a natural material that is completely biodegradable.
-These properties mean that it will break downwhen put into a composting bin.
+These properties mean that it will break down when put into a composting bin.
 It is one of the most biodegradable fabrics you can have with some cotton taking as little as a week to biodegrade in compost.
 Usually it will take around 5 months.
-For best results when composting it is recommended that you cut or tear the fabric into small strips and remember to remove any buttons or zippers.
-It can also be easily reused and recycled and is often used for insulation, upholstery stuffing and carpet padding.
+When composting it is recommended that you cut or tear the fabric into small strips and remember to remove any buttons or zippers.
+It can also be easily reused and recycled and is often used for insulation, upholstery stuffing and carpet padding5.